Workin' on a World

 Workin' on a World is a 2023 studio album by American singer-songwriter Iris DeMent.
 The album explores political and religious themes, discussing activism and hope for the future; it has received positive reviews from critics.

 Recording and release

 DeMent was inspired to write her first new music in several years after the 2016 United States presidential election and her engagement with activism and political music, such as the 2017 song "We Won’t Keep Quiet".
 After going to the studio in 2019, she felt the music was not working as an album and shelved the recordings, only to have her stepdaughter Pieta Brown encourage her to finish them.
-A few sessions in 2022 completed the music and she debuted the title track in January 2023 before the album's released the following month.
+A few sessions in 2022 completed the music and she debuted the title track in January 2023 before the album was released the following month.